 On this stage of the TMB, we’ll cross the Grand Col Ferret and into Switzerland, with rolling green meadows filled with happy cows.
 We’ll descend to la Fouly, and tiny village at the end of a quiet valley in Switzerland.
 Our luggage will be transferred here from Courmayeur.

-Champex – An easier day today takes us through the Swiss Ferret valley.
+Champex – An easier day today takes us through the Swiss Ferret Valley.

 Waterfalls cascade down mountains as we hike down-valley and then up to the pretty lakeside village of Champex, a beautiful place to spend an afternoon on a terrace overlooking the lake.
-Our luggage be waiting at our 3-star village hotel.
+Our luggage will be waiting at our 3-star village hotel.

-la Forclaz/Trient – The next stage on the TMB takes us through woods and farms with sweeping views of the Rhone valley.
+la Forclaz/Trient – The next stage on the TMB takes us through woods and farms with sweeping views of the Rhone Valley.

-Weather permitting, a more rigorous possibility leads to the Fenetre d’Arpette with famous views to the Trient glacier, a popular variant on the traditional TMB route.
+Weather permitting, a more rigorous possibility leads to the Fenetre d’Arpette with famous views to the Trient Glacier, a popular variant on the traditional TMB route.
 We’ll stay in either the popular hiker’s inn at Col de la Forclaz or the Grand Ourse in nearby Trient.

-Chamonix – The final hike on our Mont Blanc tour leads us through woods and meadows to the Balme pass on the border with France.
+Chamonix – The final hike on our Mont Blanc tour leads us through woods and meadows to the Balme Pass on the border with France.

-Enjoy gorgeous views of Mont Blanc and the entire Chamonix valley as we cross the pass and descend to la Tour.
+Enjoy gorgeous views of Mont Blanc and the entire Chamonix Valley as we cross the pass and descend to la Tour.
 Finish with a bus ride back to Chamonix, where we meet up with our luggage once again, and enjoy a delicious celebratory dinner at a favorite local restaurant.

 depart – Today we say au revoir, and depart for our post-Mont Blanc destinations.